roboticsmick/LSSR_RA/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+* [ ] Fix CMakefiles and folder structure so they are setup correctly.
+* [ ] Make sure setup correctly for C and C++
+* [ ] Add drivers for all sensors.
+  * [ ] Configure drivers to work with SPI and I2C
-- [ ] Add Additional Templates w/ Examples
+  * [ ] Add clear instructions without jargon for all drivers
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
+  * [ ] Add pinout instructions for all drivers
-    - [ ] Spanish
+* [ ] Redo in Zephyr RTOS

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/roboticsmick/LSR_RA/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Please reach out if you have any suggestions or want to help make this system better.
+I'm a beginner and learning how to build this in my spare time so I'd love some help.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License